Which vaccinations does my pet need?

 - Medical History

-Given your pet and kitten has a growing yet fragile immune system, bring your puppy or kitten in to start receiving their core vaccinations from 7 weeks old.
+You should bring your puppy or kitten in to start receiving their core vaccinations from 7 weeks old.
 After receiving their initial shots at 8 weeks, they will need additional booster shots every 3-4 weeks until they are 20 weeks old.
 In their second round of shots, they should receive the rabies vaccine administered in week 16.

 Puppies and kittens are born with immature immune systems, which make them highly vulnerable to contracting certain illnesses.
 On average, your dog or cat will lose their natural antibodies around 16-20 weeks old.
-Therefore, Dr. Phillips Animal Hospital has a recommended series of core vaccines for your pet to keep them grow strong and healthy.
+Therefore, Dr. Phillips Animal Hospital has a recommended series of core vaccines for your pet to keep them strong and healthy.

 - Canine Adenovirus